craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 ### Exercise 4: Delete and undelete a user

-1. Switch to the **Microsoft 365 admin center** browser window signed in as the tenant owner account.
+1. Switch to the **Microsoft 365 admin center** browser.

 1. In the **Active Users** list, select **Lindsey Gates**.

 1. Delete Lindsey's account.

-1. In Edge, open an InPrivate window and browse to **https://portal.office.com**.
-Sign in as Lindsey.
+1. In Edge, open an InPrivate window and browse to the **Office 365 home page**and sign in as Lindsey.

 1. You will see a "This username may be incorrect" message.

 1. Close the InPrivate window.

-1. Switch to the **Microsoft 365 admin center** browser window signed in as the tenant owner account.
+1. Switch to the **Microsoft 365 admin center** browser.

 1. In the Navigation menu, select **Users > Deleted users**.

 1. In the **Deleted Users** list, select **Lindsey Gates**.

 1. Restore the user account.
 Use an automatically-generated password and note down the temporary password.

 1. In Edge, open an InPrivate window and sign in to the Office portal again as Lindsey, using the temporary password.
 Change the password to **Pa55w.rd1234**.
-If asked to save the password or to stay signed in, choose **No**.

 1. Note that Lindsey has no apps in the list.
 Deleting the account removed the licence assignment.

 1. Close the InPrivate window.

-1. Switch to the **Microsoft 365 admin center** browser window (signed in as the tenant owner account).
+1. Switch to the **Microsoft 365 admin center** browser.

 1. In the Navigation menu, select **Users > Active users**.

 1. In the **Active Users** list, select **Lindsey Gates**.

 1. Assign an Office 365 E5 and an Enterprise Mobility + Security E5 license.

-### Exercise 5: Pasword Policy
+### Exercise 5: Password Policy

-1. Switch to the **Microsoft 365 admin center** browser window signed in as the tenant owner account.
+1. Switch to the **Microsoft 365 admin center** browser.

 1. In the Navigation menu, select **Settings > Org settings**.

 1. In the middle pane, select **Security & privacy** then select **Password expiration policy**.

 1. Set 14 days before passwords expire, 14 days before a user is notified.

-1. In Edge, open an InPrivate window and browse to **https://portal.office.com**.
-Sign in as Lindsey.
+1. In Edge, open an InPrivate window and browse to the **Office 365 home page**and sign in as Lindsey.

 1. Note that Lindsey now has Outlook, OneDrive, etc in the list.

-1. select the Notification icon in the top right.
+1. Select the Notification icon in the top right.
 Note the "Time to change your password" message.

 1. Close the InPrivate window.